We are building an Australian register of animal-assisted services to help those in need but we need your help.

 I lost my professional life which was intrinsically linked to my identity.
 My pride & privacy were torn to shreds through endless appointments.
 When the anxiety set in, I was rarely able to hold a conversation without stuttering.

-In 2017, with my doctors endorsement, my dog Jack and I were accepted into an Assistance Dog program.
+In 2017, following my health practitioners recommendation, my dog Jack and I were accepted into an Assistance Dog program.
 I was shown how to use Jack to change my world for the better.
 My world went from grey to colour.

 It took me years of research to understand how I could formally incorporate an assistance animal into my recovery.
 It shouldn’t have been that hard.
 This needed to change.